dandorman/replete-site/src/repl.md

 #### doc, source, pst, apropos, find-doc, dir

-Usually in CloureScript, `doc` is a macro that you refer.
+Usually in ClojureScript, `doc` is a macro that you refer.
 In Replete these are REPL specials which are always available, no matter which namespace you are in.